SimNPH/SimNPH/README.md

 ### Project Setup

 1. clone this repository
-2. install needed packages (I will add a list and more detailed description)
+2. install needed packages by running `install_dependencies.R`
 3. do everything else (run tests, build documentation, build the package, build vignettes, ...) using `devtools` or RStudio